 He is an outspoken commentator on the way ceramic art is being reported to broader society, particularly by people within the industry.
 Rowley Drysdale has a Master of Arts (Research) from Monash University.
-He teaches part time at Sunshine Coast TAFE.
 From 2000 he established Quixotica Artspace on the Sunshine Coast, designing and constructing a small art precinct consisting of a number of studios, kilns, gallery and other buildings in order to host artists and various cultural activities.

 Master of Arts, Monash University

 2010 Peter Voulkos Medal, Gulgong

 2009 Townsville Ceramic Art Award

 Director’s Choice, Fox Galleries, Melbourne

 Daegu Gallery, South Korea